cozy/cozy-docs/src/documents/en/hack/getting-started/setup-environment.html.md

 coffee server.coffee
 ```

 Your data-system should now run, you can now build your app and access it.
-Example with the cozy-calendar repo:
+Here's an example with the cozy-calendar repo:

 ```bash
 cd cozy-calendar